nopSolutions/nopCommerce-Docs/en/developer/tutorials/appsettings-json-file.md

 ### AzureBlobConfig

+>[!IMPORTANT]
+>This settings section is relevant for version 4.80 and below.
+For nopCommerce version 4.90 and above, [Azure settings are described here](xref:en/developer/plugins/cloudflare-images).

 We can use *Azure Blob Storage* to store blob data. nopCommerce already has a feature integrated for that, we just need to set the following information correctly to use this feature.
 Values for these settings can be obtained for *Azure* while you create the storage account.

 * **ConnectionString** This setting expects a string value.
 Here you need to add your `AzureBlobStorage` connection string